- Admission to the Educator Preparation Program

 TExES Eligibility and Registration Procedures

 For candidates to be eligible to take the Texas Examination of Educator Standards (TExES), they must have completed the approved certification program requirements for each examination they wish to take.
 Individuals should consult with the appropriate ASU department or college concerning certification program requirements.

 TExES Registration Procedure

 - Report to the ASU college or department responsible for your teacher certification area to determine your eligibility (i.e., the Mathematics Department for Mathematics 8-12 certification).
-Ask a representative to send a notice of your approval to Wendy Sklenarik, Director of Educator Support Services, in the Educator Preparation Information Center (EPI Center).
+Ask a representative to send a notice of your approval to Mr. Thinh Nguyen, Certification Specialist, in the Educator Preparation Information Center (EPI Center).
 This approval can be sent via email to email@example.com.

 - After your certification area department has notified us that you are eligible to take the test(s), the Certification Specialist will notify you via email that your approval has been uploaded to TEA.

 - After your approval has been uploaded, you may register for the test(s).
 A credit card is necessary to complete the registration.
 You must have a valid Texas Education Agency ID number before you can register.
 For more information, read and follow these certification test registration instructions.

 You must create a Teacher Education Agency Account (TEA).
 Establishing your profile account with TEA will provide you with a TEA I.D. number.
 Your TEA Account gives you access to test registration, certification applications, fingerprinting, certification renewal, etc. for as long as you are a Texas Educator.

 How to access your TEA account through the new TEAL System.